AIFi-lab/AIFi-lab.github.io/_pages/home.md

 Our researchers and students work on a range of projects from portfolio management, to extreme event prediction in cryptocurrency markets (see [Research](research)).

 We are located at Singapore University of Technology and Design, a new university co-founded by MIT 10 years ago.
+SUTD was established to advance knowledge and nurture technically-grounded leaders and innovators to serve societal needs, with a focus on Design, through an integrated multi-disciplinary curriculum and multi-disciplinary research.
+Located in the beautiful, tropical Singapore, a centre for novel FinTech technologies and companies.
+We are looking for passionate new PhD students, and Master students to join the team (more info) !

 Testing